High School

 Wednesday Academic

-The enrollment rate of $250/class includes 24 weeks of 1 hour classes.
-The enrollment rate of $350/class for Anatomy & Physiology, Biology, Chemistry, and Physics includes 28 weeks of 1.5 hour lab classes.
+The enrollment rate of $275/class includes 24 weeks of 1 hour classes.
+The enrollment rate of $400/class for Anatomy & Physiology, Biology, Chemistry, Earth Science, and Physics includes 26 weeks of 1.5 hour lab classes.

 American Literature

-Literature discussion of The King’s Fifth, by Scott O’Dell, Huckleberry Finn, by Mark Twain, Little Women, by Louisa May Alcott, and The Old Man and the Sea, by Ernest Hemingway.
+Literature discussion of The Giver, by Scott O’Dell, Huckleberry Finn, by Mark Twain, Little Women, by Louisa May Alcott, and The Old Man and the Sea, by Ernest Hemingway.
 Includes corresponding poet study and recitation.

 British Literature

-Literature discussion of Much Ado About Nothing, by William Shakespeare, Frankenstein, by Mary Shelley, Oliver Twist, by Charles Dickens, and The Screwtape Letters, by C.S.
+Literature discussion of Much Ado About Nothing, by William Shakespeare, Pride and Prejudice, by Jane Austen, Oliver Twist, by Charles Dickens, A Christmas Carol, by Charles Dickens, and The Screwtape Letters, by C.S.
 Lewis.
 Includes corresponding poet study and recitation.

 American History